melowntech/workshop/reference/server/mapproxy/configuration.rst

 =============

 Configuration of VTS-Mapproxy is saved in simple text file, using `INI file format <https://en.wikipedia.org/wiki/INI_file>`_.
-You can get extensive list of configuration options, by running :command:`mapproxy --help-all` command  in the command line.
+You can get exhaustive list of configuration options, by running :command:`mapproxy --help-all` command  in the command line.
+Here we describe the most important options you may want to tweak.

+The best starting point for configuring mapproxy on your own is a `fully commented configuration file <https://github.com/Melown/vts-backend/blob/master/vts-backend/etc/mapproxy/mapproxy.conf>`__ used in VTS Backend.

 Mapproxy configuration options
 ------------------------------